itaru2622/bluesky-selfhost-env/README.md

  - simple:          all bluesky components runs on one host, by docker-compose.
  - less remapping:  simple rules as possible, among FQDN <=> reverse proxy <=> docker-container, for easy understanding and tunning.

-at current, working with code asof <strong>2024-03-16</strong> of bluesky-social.<br>
+at current, working with code asof <strong>2024-03-31</strong> of bluesky-social.<br>
 it may not work with latest codes.

 ## <a id="status"/>Current status regarding self-hosting

-with 'asof-2024-03-16' branch, as described below, most features started working on self-hosting environment, but it may not work with full capabilities yet. some of reasons are described in https://github.com/bluesky-social/atproto/discussions/2334<BR>
+as described below, most features started working on self-hosting environment, but it may not work with full capabilities yet. some of reasons are described in https://github.com/bluesky-social/atproto/discussions/2334<BR>

-at current, this self-hosting env provides below capabilities:
+test results with 'asof-2024-03-31':<BR>

    -  ok: create user on pds (via bluesky API).
-   -  NG: create user on pds on social-app (get stuck after submitting 'continue'. <=> in dev-env, we have 'clear' in upper right corner on social-app to get out from stuck.)
+   -  ok: create user on pds on social-app
    -  ok: sign-in via social-app (with multiple accounts)
    -  ok: edit profilie (display name) on social-app
    -  ok: post articles on social-app